 - Formal didactics in education: learn how to teach clinical reasoning (and help learners who struggle in this area); how to provide feedback; how to deliver high-quality presentations ranging from oral case presentations, “chalk talks”, large-group and small-group teaching; how to promote retention in learners; how to use gamification to enhance small-group learning

-- Scholarly opportunities in Medical Education: work with Program Director Dr. Baudendistel and other faculty on a variety of options from Educational Innovations to original research to chapters in books (such as Dr B’s First Aid for the Internal Medicine Boards), or designing novel curricula.
-Residents have presented work at national meetings, including Jose Davila’s award-winning innovation poster at the Innovations in Medical Education Conference at USC in 2018, and Andrea Chai’s workshop on Game-Based Learning in Medical Education at USC in 2019.
+- Scholarly opportunities in Medical Education: work with Program Director Dr. Baudendistel and other faculty on a variety of options from Educational Innovations to original research to chapters in books (such as Dr. B’s First Aid for the Internal Medicine Boards) or designing novel curricula.
+Residents have presented work at national meetings, including Jose Davila’s award-winning innovation poster at the Innovations in Medical Education Conference at USC and Andrea Chai’s workshop on Game-Based Learning in Medical Education.

 - UCSF’s Clinical Teaching Scholars Program: all residents in this pathway can complete the requirements of the UCSF Certification in Clinical Teaching by attending the clinical Teaching workshops co-sponsored by Kaiser Oakland and UCSF faculty